Ancient Tomb School: History

 The school was founded by Lin Chaoying during the Song dynasty and shares a long history with its neighbour, the Quanzhen School, which is based in Chongyang Palace (重陽宮) on Mount Zhongnan.
 The Ancient Tomb was built by the Quanzhen School's founder, Wang Chongyang.
 Although it is called a tomb, it was actually used to store supplies and weapons in preparation for war against invaders from the Jurchen-ruled Jin Empire.
 The tomb is also filled with various traps and hidden rooms and serves as a hideout for the defending forces of the Song dynasty.

 Wang Chongyang attempted to rally an army of volunteers to defend their homeland from the Jin invaders but failed.
 He was upset by his failure and retreated to live a reclusive life inside the tomb, calling himself a "living dead man".
 As such the Ancient Tomb is also called the "Tomb of the Living Dead" (活死人墓).
 Wang's lover, Lin Chaoying, felt that his talent would go to waste if he continued to be a hermit, so she tricked him into leaving the tomb and both of them roamed the jianghu together.
 However, Wang was still very concerned about his native land and he treated Lin coldly.
 Lin thought that Wang looked down on her and so she challenged him to a fight on Mount Zhongnan.
 Lin defeated Wang by trickery and won the Ancient Tomb as her prize.
 She moved into the tomb and had never left since then.

 Lin hated Wang for not appreciating her love for him and she spent her time innovating and developing new martial arts techniques to counter those of Quanzhen's.
 She created the Jade Maiden Heart Sutra, which proves to be the bane of Quanzhen martial arts as its movements seem to oppose all Quanzhen styles.
 However, it is later discovered that the Jade Maiden Heart Sutra actually complements Quanzhen's swordplay and covers its flaws.

 Lin Chaoying had a maid, who became her martial arts apprentice.
 The school got its name from its base since Lin did not give it a name and martial artists in the jianghu could only refer to it as the "Ancient Tomb School".
 The maid later accepted Xiaolongnü and Li Mochou as her apprentices.
 Li Mochou was banished from the school for betraying her master and she continued to roam the jianghu as a vicious killer.
 The school only becomes known to the jianghu after Li Mochou became a notorious murderer.
 Xiaolongnü later accepts Yang Guo as her apprentice and Yang Guo becomes the first male member of the school.
-In the sequel, The Heaven Sword and Dragon Saber, Yang Guo and Xiaolongnü have a female descendant, known as the Yellow Dress Maiden, who uses the Nine Yin Manuals skills to defeat Zhou Zhiruo.
+In the sequel, The Heaven Sword and Dragon Saber, which takes place around one century after the events in Condor Heroes, Yang Guo and Xiaolongnü have a female descendant, known as the Yellow Dress Maiden, who uses the Nine Yin Manuals skills to defeat Zhou Zhiruo.